Jalalkhan912/Fine-Tune-Google-Gemini-270m/README.md

 Max sequence length: 256
 Mixed precision: fp16
-Optimizer: AdamW (default Trainer setup)
-The trained model is saved to: text
-Copy code
-./gemma-persona-finetuned
-:speech_bubble: Inference Example
-After training, the model can be queried using: python
-Copy code
-input_text = "Human: Who are you?"
+Optimizer: AdamW (default Trainer setup) input_text = "Human: Who are you?"
 Sample output:
 text